Is Hydrafacial Safe for Sensitive Skin? What You Need to Know Before Booking

 How Lisa Adapts Treatments for Reactive Skin

-Lisa has treated clients with sensitive skin for over 20 years.
-For reactive skin types, she typically:
+Lisa has treated sensitive skin for over 20 years.
+For reactive types, she typically:

-- Uses a calming booster serum (available in the Platinum tier) rather than the standard formulation
+- Applies a calming booster serum (Platinum tier) rather than the standard formulation

 - Reduces suction pressure in reactive zones around the nose and cheeks

-- Uses red LED rather than blue in the Platinum treatment, as blue can occasionally trigger sensitivity
+- Uses red LED rather than blue in the Platinum treatment, as blue light occasionally triggers sensitivity

 What to Tell Your Practitioner